MaximilianFreitag/MaximilianFreitag/README.md

 <br>

-- [ ] 🥇  The first 100 star repository on github
+- [ ] 🥇  &nbsp The first 100 star repository on github
 - [ ] 🥈  20 projects build with python
 - [x] 🥉  Create a readme file for the first page